megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 RAG ChatBot - Sensitive Information Disclosure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We going to setup a RAG Chatbot with Open-Webui and use Open-Webui to interact with RAG via AIGW.
+Click on **Workspace** in the Open WebUI interface.

 ..  image:: ./_static/class5-19.png

+Click on **Knowledge** and add a knowledge base to make its responses more accurate and relevant.

 ..  image:: ./_static/class5-20.png

+Create a knowledge base like in below screenshot.

 ..  image:: ./_static/class5-21.png

+Upload corpus data.

 ..  image:: ./_static/class5-21-1.png